Skip to Main Content

 You can make multiple credit card payments each month and doing so might give your credit score a boost since it can lower your credit utilization rate.

 Some consumers like to pay off their credit card bills right away after every purchase they make if they’re using the card only to rack up points and rewards or if they want to build their credit.
-This may be a habit that works well for you if you’re not relying on the credit to make a purchase and pay it off over time.
+This may be a habit that works well for you if you don’t need to carry a balance.

 How to pay your credit card bill on time

-If you’re looking to ensure that you always pay your credit card bill on time, here are a few strategies to make it a little easier:
+If you want to always pay your credit card bill on time, here are a few strategies to make it a little easier:

 Change your due date